On Wednesday morning, the Virginia Lottery board of directors took a significant and expected step toward the rollout of legal VA online sportsbooks.

 Partial and preliminary sports betting regulations are now available for anyone in the state to review and comment on.

 Additionally, the board reported on what was a stellar fiscal year that just ended.
 Finally, it gave reasons why the current fiscal year may be the best for the VA Lottery.

 Sports betting regulations and an updated timeline

-If everything goes according to plan, the next year will begin with operators receiving licenses to offer sports wagering in VA.
+If everything goes according to plan, the next year will begin with operators receiving licenses to offer Virginia sports betting.